Fine Arts Commission

-Each year, the Fine Arts Commission awards the Award for Artistic Excellence to a Skokie resident and to one Skokie group that has made significant contributions to the visual, performing, musical or literary arts.
-View recipients of this prestigious award.
+Each year, the Fine Arts Commission awards the Award for Artistic Excellence to a Skokie resident and to one Skokie group that has made significant contributions to the visual, performing, musical or literary arts in the community.
+View past recipients of this prestigious award.
 Nominations for the 2020 Skokie Award for Artistic Excellence are currently being accepted.
 The deadline to submit an award nomination was April 1, 2020.
 Watch for program updates soon!

 Grants for Skokie Schools and Arts Organizations

 The Skokie Fine Arts Commission offers two granting programs, one for Skokie schools and the other for Skokie Arts Organizations.
 If there are any questions about the guidelines or required information during the application process, please contact Fine Arts Commission staff liaison Ann Tennes, Director of Marketing and Communications.

 Skokie not-for-profit arts organizations are eligible to apply for the Project Grant for Skokie Arts Organizations.
 This grant is available in varying amounts, however, the organization submitting the application must make a matching financial contribution of at least 25% of the cost of the project.
 Organizations that receive funding through the Village's Grant Programming Budget, schools and governing bodies with taxing powers are not eligible to apply.
 View the Grant Application (PDF).